dbochicchio/vera/VeraAlexa/README.md

 Please refer to the original script instructions for more info about the correct values.

 # Use in code: TTS
+If you don't opt it for announcements (see later), only single devices are supported.
+You can't sync TTS on multiple devices without announcements.

 Standard DLNAMediaController1:

 `luup.call_action("urn:dlna-org:serviceId:DLNAMediaController1",